|Allegro CL version 10.0|

-The function gsgc-parameters prints the values of all parameters and switches. gsgc-switch and gsgc-parameter retrieve the value of, respectively, a single switch or a single parameter, and with setf can set the value as follows.
+The function gc-parameters prints the values of all parameters and switches. gc-switch and gc-parameter retrieve the value of, respectively, a single switch or a single parameter, and with setf can set the value (when appropriate) as follows.

 The first three parameters relate to the generation number and when

 objects are tenured.
 Please note that of the three parameters, you

 The fourth parameter, which is setf'able, allows closing off some old